sunnypilot/sunnypilot/openpilot/tools/wgpu/README.md

 Ctrl+C before changing branches or rebooting.

 While WGPU is active, model lag does not create an engagement-blocking alert.
-The mici onroad UI instead shows the active source (`LOCAL` or `WGPU`), remote model size (`SMALL` or `BIG`), and live model-frame age.
+The fixed-column diagnostics panel at the top-right of the mici onroad UI shows the active source (`LOCAL` or `WGPU`), remote model size (`SMALL` or `BIG`), total model-frame age, execution time, remaining I/O and queue time, and dropped frames.
 The home GPU icon is gray while the device helper is ready and waiting, and green while a valid remote model is active.